seycileli/robofriends/README.md

 # To users who wish to clone

 First fork the repository.

-From there in your CLI/ terminal
+From there in your CLI/ Terminal

 `git clone https://github.com/your-username-here/robofriends.git`